-You will not get enough weight and volume without eating too much fruit or too many nuts.
+You will not get enough weight and volume without overeating fruit or too many nuts.

-Raw food diets leave out the legumes, beans, and starches that most healthy cultures get the bulk of calories from. the China Study, blue zone diets long-term studies have found that people who live the longest eat a base of starches: whole grains or potatoes or sweet potatoes or other tubers of some sort with lots of veggies a little fruit and a miniscule amount of meat.
+Raw food diets leave out the legumes, beans, and starches that most healthy cultures get the bulk of calories.
+The China Study, blue zone diets long-term studies have found that people who live the longest eat a base of starches: whole grains or potatoes or sweet potatoes or other tubers of some sort with lots of veggies a little fruit and a miniscule amount of meat.

 A note about fasting

-If you are prone to binging and cravings, fasting may not be for you at least not until you are stabilized and filled with nutrients.
-It may simply make you so hungry you binge when you do finally eat.
+If you are prone to binging and cravings, fasting may not be for you.
+It may only make you so hungry you binge when you do finally eat.

-We can live in almost any climate and survive on almost any type of food source even if it isn’t optimal.
-We can store fat in the good times to survive the bad times.
+We can live in almost any climate and survive on virtually any type of food source even if it isn’t optimal.
+We can store fat in good times to survive the bad times.
 Yay!

-I love fasting for meditation but I did too much fasting without the proper understanding.
+I love fasting for meditation.
 It makes the mind clear very quickly.
 I started absolute fasting, that is without water one day a week when I was 14.
-(I had met a cute boy who did it.)
+I had met a cute boy who did it.

 Then I learned to water fast for a week at a time.

-But the more I did this the more I rebounded.
-I went from 110 pounds to 184 over a 3 year period of struggling to stay on a raw foods diet and doing lots of fasting.
+But the more I did this, the more I rebounded.
+I went from 110 pounds to 184 over 3 years of struggling to stay on a raw foods diet and doing lots of fasting.

 Only when I started nourishing myself and got rid of the triggers did the weight start to fall away naturally and effortlessly.

-if you really want to fast for health reasons check out True North Health Center
+if you want to fast for health reasons check out True North Health Center

 But you can get the same clear mind through eating clean whole foods without the rebound binging.